fmmb/myservers-admin-scripts/README.md

 You may want to add these scripts to your cron, and send the result to a log file

+You will need to check and kill processes of some students that are not being carefull.
+The following command will do it for you.
+Without parameters, the script only performs the analysis but does nothing. "fkill" performs a "forced kill"

+	./system/killmultproc.sh [kill|fkill]

+You may want top add the following line to the root's cron during the 8th week (last week of trab2)

+	*/5 * 5-12 11 * /home/fmmb/bin/killmultproc.sh kill &> /dev/null

 # Other stuff

 You may execute the following command to avoid encoding problems